pingryiRT/SolidityPlayground/README.md

 ### Resolution Keeper

 Encourages users to keep new years resolutions by requiring a deposit that the user determines is worth the value of making the resolution.
 The deposit is incrementally refunded as the user proves that she has accomplished checkpoints toward making the goal.

+### Pingry Wallet

+Develop a Pingry organization wallet on the Rinkeby test network to allow the pooling of test funds.

+### Peer Structure

+Develop a peer structure that receives funds from any account, has its own public and private key, and is coded to gradually return ether to a fixed funding account.